 - Photo Gallery

-At the closing ceremony of the 2006 long vacation program Dr. Uche Azikiwe commissioned the Chukwudi Tobenna Douglas Azikiwe Children’s Field, named in loving memory of her late grandson.
-The field was developed with a donation of N50,000 given by Dr. Azikiwe during the Silver Jubilee celebration.
+At the closing ceremony of the 2006 long vacation program Prof. Uche Azikiwe commissioned the Chukwudi Tobenna Douglas Azikiwe Children’s Field, named in loving memory of her late grandson.
+The field was developed with a donation of N50,000 given by Prof. Azikiwe during the Silver Jubilee celebration.
 Following the cutting of the ribbon and ceremonial kick-off, the two best neighborhood teams from the vacation program –the Azikiwe team (in green) and Nebo team (in blue)-played the final match.
 The Centre thanks our good friend Uche Azikiwe for this generous gift.
 Thanks also goes to D. O. Dike of the Department of Health and Physical Education for his technical assistance in developing the field.